 - Management Of Specialized Housing

-Graduates will have the opportunity to earn certifications needed in the industry, such as the Certified Apartment Manager (CAM) certification and National Apartment Leasing Professional (NALP) certificate.
+Graduates will have the opportunity to earn certifications needed in the industry, such as the Certified Apartment Manager (CAM) certification and the National Apartment Leasing Professional (NALP) certificate.
 Once students earn these certifications, they can prove their competency in the job market and become community association managers.

-Additionally, this online property management degree provides alternative ways to earn credentials for those employed in real estate with approved credentials from CAM, ARM.
-CAPS, NALP or CPM.
+Additionally, this online property management degree provides alternative ways to earn credentials for those employed in real estate with approved credentials from CAM, ARM, CAPS, NALP, or CPM.

 Prince George’s Community College

 Prince George’s Community College’s online Associate of Applied Science in Residential Property Management was designed with the AOBA property managers to provide students with a strong foundation in the field.
 This online property management program prepares students for a real estate property management career through coursework that rounds their skills necessary for the field.

 Additionally, this property management degree requires students to complete the Residential Property Management certificate to prove what they’ve learned in the program.

 Core courses include:

 - Financial Planning and Investments Credits

 PGCC’s online property management associate’s degree is one of the few online programs to offer career coaches to enrolled students.
 Students can approach a career coach and discuss their skills and aptitude for unbiased, objective feedback.